SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 - action.outcome : with the value `success` if the authentication successed or `failure` else
 - user.name, user.id or user.email: with the name, the identifier or the email of the principal

-### Examples
+You can also extract some additional information like ip addresses, hostname or urls.

+## Application authentications

+### How to parse authentication events

-These following examples describe a successfully authentication
+These following examples describe a set of successfully authentications provided by an application or a Cloud application

 #### AWS Cloudtrail